 Meet the dean

 The Wayne State University Mike Ilitch School of Business prepares students for challenging and rewarding careers, advances the boundaries of scholarly and practitioner knowledge, and enhances the economic vitality of the city of Detroit, the state of Michigan and beyond through its programs, research and community engagement.
 Established in 1946, the business school was renamed in 2015 in recognition of a $40 million gift from Mike and Marian Ilitch.
-Thanks to this lead investment, the school moved to a new state-of-the-art building in the heart of the District Detroit in 2018, and academic programming and collaboration with city businesses are expanding.
+Thanks to this lead investment, the school moved to a new state-of-the-art building in The District Detroit in 2018, and academic programming and collaboration with city businesses are expanding.

-More than 36,000 Ilitch Business alumni can be found around the world, developing innovative entrepreneurial ventures, managing multinational corporations and making a difference in nonprofit and government agencies.
+More than 39,000 Ilitch Business alumni can be found around the world, developing innovative entrepreneurial ventures, managing multinational corporations and making a difference in nonprofit and government agencies.
 The school's academic programs are accredited by the Association to Advance Collegiate Schools of Business (AACSB) and are regularly recognized for high quality by third-party reviewers such as The Princeton Review and U.S. News and World Report.